Prevention and management of infection in healthcare settings

 The specific additional precautions may involve the use of:

-- additional respiratory protection, such as the use of high filtration P2 OR N95 respirators
+additional respiratory protection, such as the use of high filtration P2/N95 or equivalent respirators

 The Australian Commission for Safety and Quality in Health Care also has a number of generic resources available from their website, such as a set of standardised signage on standard and transmission-based precautions.